entando/entando-docs/vuepress/docs/next/tutorials/cms/content-tutorial.md

 # Content Creation

-## Objective
+## Overview

 This document provides an overview of Content Management and how to create Content that can be displayed in an application.

-## Overview

-The App Builder is used to create, edit and position content stored in the web content management system WCMS.
+The App Builder is used to create, edit and position content stored in the web content management system (WCMS).

 ## Creating Content

-To SEE/MANAGE what Content is already defined in the WCMS:
+To see the list of Content in the WCMS:

 -   Select `Content - Management`.
 All existing content is displayed in a table list.

 ![image](./extracted-media/media/Content1.png)

-To CREATE NEW Content and add it to the list
+To create a new Content item and add it to the list

 -   Select the **Add Content** button.
 A drop-down list will let you choose which Content Type the content will be based on.